ibm-cloud-docs/vmwaresolutions/vcenter/vc_networkingonvcenterserver.md

 {: #vc_networkingonvcenterserver-change-nsx-component-password-considerations}
 {: faq}

-Review the following considerations before you change the passwords for the NSX Manager, NSX Controllers, and NSX Edges:
+Review the following considerations before you attempt to change the passwords for the NSX Manager, NSX Controllers, and NSX Edges:
-* Do not change the NSX Manager's password that you can find on the **Summary** page of the instance in the {{site.data.keyword.vmwaresolutions_short}} console.
+* You can change the NSX Manager password.
+This password is displayed on the **Summary** page of the instance in the {{site.data.keyword.vmwaresolutions_short}} console.
 * You can change passwords for NSX Controllers.
-For instructions on how to change passwords for NSX Controllers, see [Change Controller Password](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.2/com.vmware.nsx.admin.doc/GUID-2667DD9E-E2F5-4403-BAC2-C7D1BBC23228.html){:external}.
+For instructions about how to change these passwords, see [Change Controller Password](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.2/com.vmware.nsx.admin.doc/GUID-2667DD9E-E2F5-4403-BAC2-C7D1BBC23228.html){:external}.
 * You can change the password and SSH settings for the customer-managed VMware NSX Edge Services Gateway (ESG).
-Do not change the password for the Management VMware NSX Edge Services Gateway (ESG) and related Distributed Logical Router.
+* Do not change the passwords for the Management VMware NSX Edge Services Gateway (ESG) and the related Distributed Logical Router.

 ## Related links
 {: #vc_networkingonvcenterserver-related}